petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/specifications.md

 This only creates the label.
 You must assign it to a product to set values to a specification.

+!!! note
+    You can also link picklists to specifications.
+See [Using Specifications with Picklists](./using-specifications-with-picklists.md) for more information.

 ## Specification Groups

 1. Open the _Global Menu_ (![Global Menu icon](../../../images/icon-applications-menu.png)) and navigate to _Commerce_ &rarr; _Specifications_.